spectrocloud/librarium/docs/docs-content/clusters/edge/networking/vxlan-overlay.md

 10. In the **Cluster Config** stage, toggle on **Enable Overlay Network**.
 This will prompt you to provide additional configuration for your virtual overlay network.

 11. In the **Overlay CIDR Range** field, provide a private IP range for your cluster to use.
-Ensure that this range is not used by others in the same network environment.
-When you toggle on **Enable Overlay Network**, Palette provides with a default commonly unused range.
+Ensure this range is not used by others in the same network environment.
+When you toggle on **Enable Overlay Network**, Palette provides a default range that is typically unused.
 We suggest you keep the default range unless you have a specific IP range you want to use.

    :::caution
    The overlay CIDR range cannot be changed after the cluster creation.